ajabreu100/student-project/README.md

 ### Data Sources

-Student.csv: The primary dataset utilized for the analysis is the "Student.csv" file, which contains student information, including address, absences, mother's job, father's job, and math grade.
+Student.csv: The primary dataset utilized for the analysis is the "Student.csv" file, which contains student information, including address, absences, mother's and father's jobs, and math grades.

 ### Tools

 - Dataset - [Student.csv](students.csv)

-- Python - programming insights by implementing and utilizing python libraries such as matplotlib and seaborn
+- Python - Programming insights by implementing and utilizing Python libraries such as Matplotlib and Seaborn

 ### Analysis process

-In the data cleaning process phase, we performed tasks such as:
+In the data analysis process phase, we performed tasks such as:
 1. Loading necessary libraries and importing the data from a CSV file
 2. Printing the first few rows of the data for an initial inspection
 3. Printing summary statistics for all columns to understand the data distribution